RaJah239/Johto-Frontier/FEATURES.md

 - Only HM is Fly
 - Explosion no longer halves defense before dealing damage
 - Multi-hit probabilities Updated: 50% for 3 hits, 25% for 4 hits and 12.5% for either 2 or 5 hits
-- Friend Ball increases happiness by 150
-- Lure Ball multiply catch rate by 4 if this is a fishing rod battle
-- Fast Ball multiply catch rate by 4 if enemy's base speed more than or equal to 100
-- Love and Heavy Ball works as intended

 ## Bug Fixes